stevinz/awesome-game-engine-dev/README.md

 ## Video Game Assets
 _Resources to help bring video games and game engines alive_

+- ### Audio <a name="Assets-Audio"></a>
+    - #### Music <a name="Assets-Music"></a>
+        - :free: [BandLab Sounds](https://www.bandlab.com/sounds/home) : Download unlimited high-quality loops and packs used for music creation.
+        - :money_with_wings: [Bensound](https://www.bensound.com/royalty-free-music) : Wonderful, original music tracks, free to use with attribution.
+Perfect for use in games.
+        - :money_with_wings: [Incompetech](https://incompetech.com/wordpress/) : Nice collection of tracks.
+Use music for free with attribution or buy once and use forever.
+        - :money_with_wings: [Melody Loops](https://www.melodyloops.com/music/free/) : Great mix of free and affordable music loops.
+        - :money_with_wings: [Royalty Free Music Clips](https://www.royaltyfreemusicclips.com/pir/free_music_loops.shtml) : Huge collection of free and paid royalty free music tracks.
+        - :money_with_wings: [Soundimage](https://soundimage.org/looping-music/) : Looping music tracks intended for videogame developers.
+All are free to use with attribution.
+    - #### Sound Effects <a name="Assets-Sound-Effects"></a>
+        - :free: [freesound](https://freesound.org/browse/) : Community based archive of free sound effects.
+        - :money_with_wings: [Free Sound Effects](https://www.freesoundeffects.com) : Large collection of sound effects.
+        - :moneybag: [Soundsnap](https://www.soundsnap.com) : Professional sound effects library with hundreds of thousands of sounds, subscription based.

 - ### Graphics <a name="Assets-Graphics"></a>
     - :money_with_wings: [Flaticon](https://www.flaticon.com) : Nice vector icons and stickers.
     - :money_with_wings: [Freepik](https://www.freepik.com) : High quality illustrations, photos, icons and presentation templates.